Before you start something new, what is the first thing that you do?

 One alternative for this to look at only the most important environmental parameters and assess their data.
 The downside is that, we cannot assess all the parameters and some years down the line, this WILL create environmental problems.

 Baseline data ensures that we can assess and prevent environmental degradation due to a developmental project.
-It’s importance should not be undermined or compromised.
+Their importance should not be undermined or compromised.